Workplace Demands and Emotional Expression Among Early Childhood Educators: A Computational Analysis of Professional Online Discourse: Conclusion

 \section{Conclusion}

 Professional online discourse among early childhood educators reflects a work environment shaped more by demands than by supports.
 In this corpus, educators most often discussed classroom pressures, workplace culture, regulation, compensation, and burnout, and demand-oriented posts carried more fear and negative affect than resource-oriented posts.
-These findings support the view that occupational strain in ECE is structurally embedded rather than episodic.
+These findings are consistent with the view that occupational strain in ECE is discussed as a structural rather than merely episodic feature of work.
 Large-scale text analysis cannot replace direct measures of well-being, but it can help illuminate how practitioners collectively describe and emotionally register the conditions of their work.